Haywire (Josh Turner album): Content

 The album's first single is "Why Don't We Just Dance".
 Written by Jim Beavers, Darrell Brown and Jonathan Singleton, it was released to radio on August 12, 2009, and became Turner's third Number One hit in February 2010.
 Following it on the album is "I Wouldn't Be a Man," which was originally a Top Ten hit for Don Williams in 1987, and was also a minor chart hit nine years later by Billy Dean.

 "All Over Me" was released as the second single from the album in April 2010, and peaked at Number One in October of that year.
 "I Wouldn't Be a Man" was released as the third single in November 2010, and was a minor Top 20 country hit, peaking at number 18 in July 2011.

 The deluxe edition includes live recordings of Turner's previous singles "Long Black Train" and "Your Man," two other bonus songs, and the music video for "Why Don't We Just Dance."

+The track "Lovin' You on My Mind" was later recorded by its co-writer Chris Stapleton on his 2023 album Higher.